jodeh/Dockerized-Django-Gunicorn-Postgres-Nginx/README.md

        ```
        After you finish exit the container

-  9. Finally you can check the connectivity by going to the ip which we gave to the nginx which is 10.0.0.5 or the server name which is in my case www.jodeh.com
+  9. Finally you can check the connectivity by going to the ip which we gave to the nginx which is 10.0.0.5 or the server name.

 <hr>